What is a “cash out refinance” option?

 Some homeowners use a home equity line of credit or a home equity loan to meet their current financial goals.
 A home equity loan is a lump sum loan with a fixed rate of interest.
 A home equity line of credit is like a credit card.
 Your house is your collateral, and the lending company will set a spending limit.
 The interest rate varies according to the prime rate.

 With a cash-out refinance, you will pay interest for the life of the loan, which could be 15 or 30 years.
 The best use of a cash-out refinance is for a long-term investment, such as renovations that increase the value of your home or a down payment for a second home.
 Many owners of vacation and rental homes use the cash out refinance option for the down payment.
 They spend some of their equity for an ongoing source of income or for their dream cottage in the woods or on the ocean.
+Whatever your dream, our qualified team of mortgage lenders can help you with your cash out refinance options in Colorado Springs.

 A cash-out refinance works the same way as traditional mortgages.
 You will have to establish that you are a good borrower with a record of regular, on-time payments; your debt-to-income ratio must be acceptable to the lender; and you will have a closing similar to the one for your original mortgage.